NHSE-Dementia/Memory-Assessment-Services-Dashboard/README.md

 * wait times from referral to first contact
 * wait times from referral to diagnosis

 There are two additional SQL scripts for an LSOA lookup table and for getting population data from the 2021 census.
-These two scripts are used to produce the rates of open referrals per 100,000 population graph in the dashboard.
+These two scripts are required to produce the rates of open referrals per 100,000 population graph in the dashboard.